isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/upgrade-xml-documentation.md

 > Follow the upgrade instructions specific to the licensed version of your product.

 You can upgrade your current version of AEM Guides to version 4.3.0

 - If you are using version 4.2, or 4.2.x, then you can directly upgrade to version 4.3.0.
-- If you are using version 4.1, 4.1.x, or 4.2, then you need to upgrade to version 4.2.1. before upgrading to version 4.3.0.
+- If you are using version 4.1 or 4.1.x then you need to upgrade to version 4.2 or 4.2.x before upgrading to version 4.3.0.
 - If you are using version 4.0 you need to upgrade to version 4.2 before upgrading to version 4.3.0.
 - If you are using version 3.8.5, you need to upgrade to version 4.0 before upgrading to version 4.2.
 - If you are on a version prior to 3.8.5, refer to the Upgrade AEM Guides section in the product-specific installation guide.